rgerkin/mathiasverraes.github.com/_posts/2014-06-27-information-overload.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Learn by finding the differences, not the similarities."
 ---

-{% include tldr.html text="Learn by finding the differences, not the similarities." %}

 You are reading this on an Information Overload Device.
 Probably one that fits in your bag or even your pocket.
 You also have a large Information Overload Device in your living room, and there's a bunch of others spread across your home, your office, and your environment.